User Guide

 XML

-Screens and storyboards are saved directly using XML.
-The XML format is straightforward and its rules can be easily inferred.
+Screens and storyboards are saved in XML format.
+This format is straightforward and its rules can be easily inferred.
 See XML Format Specification for more details.

 Command Line

-You can use command line to automate the exporting of your screens and storyboards.
-The executable that you launch and pass options to is eclipsec.exe on Windows and eclipse on Mac OS X and Linux.
+You can use WireframeSketcher executable to automate the exporting of your screens and storyboards, or to create launchers with command line options.
+The executable that you launch and pass options to is:

-Here’s a complete list of command line options:
+Here’s the complete list of command line options:

 Usage: